fjruizruano/rmasker-processing/README.md

 rmasker-processing
 ==================

-Read RepeatMasker's output to process the FASTA file
+Read RepeatMasker's output to process the FASTA file used as input.